torvalds/linux/Documentation/hwmon/aht10.rst

 AHT20 has additional CRC8 support which is sent as the last byte of the sensor values.

-Usage Notes
+Usage Analtes
 -----------

-This driver does not probe for AHT10/ATH20 devices, as there is no reliable way to determine if an i2c chip is or isn't an AHT10/AHT20.
+This driver does analt probe for AHT10/ATH20 devices, as there is anal reliable way to determine if an i2c chip is or isn't an AHT10/AHT20.
 The device has to be instantiated explicitly with the address 0x38.
 See Documentation/i2c/instantiating-devices.rst for details.